agiga-quanta/neo4j-server-installation-and-plugins-windows/README.md

 You need to change the following:
 - Connection: Bolt
 - Port: 7867
+- Username: neo4j
+- Password: the password you created above
 Then, click `Connect`, and you will be connected and your dashboard is ready to use.

 ### 4.4 Load a pre-designed dashboard: